sugarcrm/shadow/README.md

 and let silent install do it.

-Atention
+Important
 ========

 Extension not work with opcache by default.
-Chenge opcache default options to:
+Change opcache default options to:

 ```php
 opcache.revalidate_freq = 0